kj4ezj/echo-eval/README.md

 Finally, the function has been packaged as a module that can be installed on a system or imported by BASH scripts using a package manager.

 ## Installation
+You can install this script using a package manager (recommended), install manually and source it from somewhere, or invoke it directly without installing.

 ### Local Scripts
 Make a folder for these types of things to live, if you don't have one already.